conan-io/conan-io.github.io/_posts/2023-08-31-introducing-new-conan-clion-plugin.markdown

 them and let's create our project and add the libraries to it.
 So, click on the OK button and the plugin should be ready to use.

+**Note:** At this point, CLion will run the configure step for CMake automatically.
+Since the plugin sets up the *conan.cmake* dependency provider, a warning will appear in the CMake output indicating that we have not added a `find_package()` to our *CMakeLists.txt* yet.
+This warning will disappear after we add the necessary `find_package()` calls to the *CMakeLists.txt* file.

 After doing the initial configuration, you will notice that the list of libraries is now enabled and that the 🔄 (update) and 👁️ (inspect) symbols are also enabled.
 We will explain them later in detail.